This article originally appeared on VICE UK.

 What are the rules about doing this sort of thing?

-If the house is listed or in a conservation area then you have to get planning permission.
-If the painting promotes a business then you have to technically get planning permission.
-If the painting is sexual, racist, harmful, promoting drugs or hate in any description then it can be forced to be cleaned.
-If it doesn't touch that criteria then you can effectively do what you want.
+If the house is listed or in a conservation area, then you have to get planning permission.
+If the painting promotes a business, then you have to technically get planning permission.
+If the painting is sexual, racist, harmful, promoting drugs, or hate in any description, then it can be force cleaned.
+If it doesn't touch that criteria, then you can effectively do what you want.

 Brighton has that bohemian "live and let live" attitude.
-People don't want to be that guy that has a go against people expressing themselves, or whatever.
-Then you've got loads of students around that area.
-They're never going to complain, so the council are never going to get the complaints they need to get it cleaned off.
+People don't want to be that guy that doesn't let people express themselves.
+Then you've got tons of students around that area who are never going to complain, so the council is never going to get the complaints they need to get the murals cleaned off.

 Check out AROE's Instagram here.

 Follow David Hillier on Twitter.